-They don’t care so much about hard-and-fast results; they just appreciate the attention, and that’s why you’ll feel happier just setting your sights on them regardless of whether you achieve them.
-(Really!
-The research is very clear on this!)
+Those parts of you don’t care so much about hard-and-fast results; they just appreciate the attention, and that’s why you’ll feel happier just setting your sights on them regardless of whether you achieve them.
+(Really—the research is very clear on this!)

 Therefore, it’s OK to be kind with yourself when making your resolutions.
 In fact, it’s better to think of them as intentions instead.
-You’re setting the intention to align your actions with your deepest human needs and capacities; to get out of your own way.
+You’re setting the intention to align the circumstances of your life with what feels most right on the inside.
+You're setting the intention to get out of your own way.